harilvfs/swaydotfiles/README.md

 <h1 align="center">Sway Setup 🚀</h1>

 <p>Welcome to my Sway dotfiles!
-Simplify your Linux with a sleek Sway setup.
-Follow these quick steps to customize your tiling window manager.</p>
+I've added a setup script for Sway, though it hasn't been tested on my machine.
+If you encounter any issues, feel free to submit an issue or <a href="mailto:aayushchalise8@gmail.com">contact me</a>.</p>

 <h2 align="center">Garuda Sway</h2>
 <p align="center">